-- Group departure for those going Loire Valley on the TGV or your own arrangements.
+- Group departure via the TGV back to Paris or your own arrangements.

 - As this is the regular Sunday Artist Market in St. Remy those with time to spare can leave their luggage at the hotel and take some time to wander around the streets and peruse the local artwork before departure.

 Rates & Bookings